Some of the world’s largest investors expect equities to see gains of more than 10% in 2023, but the road to recovery will not be linear.

 Asset managers see the biggest threats to a potential recovery as somewhat interrelated, with high inflation or a deep recession ranking high on the list of investor concerns, according to 48% and 45% of respondents, respectively.

-Clues about the path ahead may come as early as next week as investors await a frenzy from major risks, including US consumer price data for November as well as interest rate decisions and comments from both the Federal Reserve and the European Central Bank.
+Clues regarding the path ahead may come as early as next week as investors await a frenzy from major risks, including US consumer price data for November as well as interest rate decisions and comments from both the Federal Reserve and the European Central Bank.

-Technology recovery and optimism about China
+Technology recovery and optimism regarding China

 After taking a beating this year with rising interest rates, US technology stocks may also bounce back, according to the survey.
 More than half of the respondents said they would buy stocks in the sector.